ephel-lang/nethra/README.md

 # Nethra

-Nethra is an experiment based on well know theory and constructions:
+Nethra is an experiment based on well know theory and constructions like:
 - dependent function type,
 - dependent pair type,
 - recursive type and
-- basic lambda calculus
+- core lambda calculus

 ## Terms